Fudbuunild/Window_Project/README.md

 # Window_Project
-Using new es standards, modularity on Pure JS, creating custom web components for the site.
+Using new es standards, modularity on Pure JS, creating custom web components.